Did you know that someone who completes a chargeback with a business is nine times more likely to do it again?

 Even if a package isn't delivered as expected, if you can show the bank that you've done all you could in the dispute process, you stand a greater chance of not having to issue a chargeback.

-There’s also software that can help small and mid-size businesses save time and protect their revenue.
-You can use a third party provider, like Route, for shipping protection that not only helps the business but also the consumer.
-It provides shipping protection in case anything is lost, stolen or damaged during transit.
+There's also software that can help small and mid-size businesses save time and protect their revenue.
+You can use a third-party provider, like Route, for shipping protection that allows the business and the consumer.
+It provides shipping protection in case anything is lost, stolen, or damaged during transit.

 Incorrect charges from the account

-Chargebacks can also occur when the purchase’s value is different from what the consumer expected.
+Chargebacks can also occur when the purchase's value differs from what the consumer expected.

-For example, they’re likely to remember that they bought a shirt for $50, but they may not consider shipping and credit card fees.
-So when they see on their credit card statement that the purchase was $60, they may want their money back.
+For example, customers will likely remember that they bought a shirt for $50 but may not consider the shipping and credit card fees.
+So, when they see on their credit card statement that the purchase was $60, they want their money back.

-These types of merchant chargebacks illustrate the importance of communicating the final value of purchases, including any additional charges or fees.
+These merchant chargebacks illustrate the importance of communicating the final value of purchases, including any additional charges or fees.

-- A bank may side with the consumer in the event of a chargeback dispute if you can’t show that you did all you could to convey the total amount of the purchase.
+A bank may side with the consumer in the event of a chargeback dispute if you can't show that you did all you could to convey the total amount of the purchase.
 Follow these steps to ensure customer clarity.

 - Make additional fees or charges clear on invoices.

-- Offer different shipping options, so the consumer selects their preference.
+- Offer different shipping options so the consumer can select their preference.

 - Send a purchase email confirmation, the total amount charged, and a breakdown of any fees, including applicable taxes and shipping costs.